- COM 372 D01, 17106, MWF 10:10 – 11:00, Merion 150; D02, 17107, MWF 11:15 – 12:05, Merion Hall 150

 - email: wwolff [at] sju [dot] edu

-COM 372 Web Design & Development is a required course for all Communication Studies majors that serves as an introduction to the theory and practice of web design and development.
+COM 372 Web Design & Development is a required course for all Communication Studies majors and serves as an introduction to the theory and practice of web design and development.
 Students will learn about web technologies and standards while building accessible and usable web sites.
-No previous experience is necessary, and the course will center on beginner/intermediate aspects of web design and markup languages–specifically, HyperText Markup Language (HTML5) and Cascading Style Sheets (CSS3).
+No previous experience is necessary, and the course will center on beginner/intermediate aspects of web design and markup languages–specifically, HyperText Markup Language (HTML5) and Cascading Style Sheets (CSS1 and 2).

 Readings will focus on the Web’s architecture and its history, the basics of site development, and current conversations about best practices (such as responsive design, grid systems, user experience, digital video, and mobile technologies).
-Students will study web technologies and apply best practices to their own goals or interests–creating, for example, a personal web portfolio or a basic client project–while developing a rhetorical and technological understanding of web-based communication.
+Students will study web technologies and apply best practices to their own goals or interests–creating, for example, a personal web portfolio–while developing a rhetorical and technological understanding of web-based communication.

-The course is split into three units, with each major project building on the knowledge and skills honed in the prior project.
-The major projects are:
+Over the course of the semester you will build a multi-page professional web site, which includes a portfolio.
+So as to make the work manageable and less intimidating, we be splitting it into two units, with each major project building on the knowledge and skills honed in the prior unit.
+The major units are:

 In this project students will learn the basics of composing for the web through the process of coding their web site in standards-based HTML5 and CSS.
-Students will compose screen and print versions of their resume and an associated professional statement.
-Following the tenants of Responsive Web Design and Mobile First theories, students will create versions that are optimized to be viewed on computer screens and smartphones.
-While completing this project, students will learn a little about the history of the internet and web design and how to compose HTML and CSS in text editor; how to transfer files to and from a server using FTP software; how to use a file versioning system with Github, and how to use validation tools to ensure their site is standards-compliant and accessible for people with disabilities.
+Following the tenets of Responsive Web Design and Mobile First theories, students will create versions that are optimized to be viewed on computer screens and smartphones.
+While completing this project, students will learn a little about the history of the internet and web design and how to compose HTML and CSS in a text editor; how to transfer files to and from a server using FTP software; and how to use validation tools to ensure their site is standards-compliant and accessible for people with disabilities.
 (Associated Course Objectives: 2, 3, 4, and 5)

-In this project students will design a professional web site using HTML5 and CSS3 code that is standards-compliant and follows Mobile First, Responsive Web Design, Grid-based Design, usability, and accessibility theories and practices.
+In this project students will design their professional web site using HTML5 and CSS1 and 2 (maybe a little of CSS3) code that is standards-compliant and follows Mobile First, Responsive Web Design, Grid-based Design, usability, and accessibility theories and practices.
 The site will have multiple pages, including a portfolio, about page, resume, and blog.
 It will link to and bring together your professional online presences and will be optimized to be viewed on a variety of web-enabled devices.
 The site will be designed in the following stages: sketching, wire-framing, prototyping, developing.
 (Associated Course Objectives: 2, 3, 4, and 5).

-As a way to enhance course collaboration and community and create a history of their team’s work, students will share and use design ideas in a class-wide online Design Journal and tweet their thoughts and work using the #wdds17 hashtag.
+As a way to enhance course collaboration and community, students will share and use design ideas in a class-wide online Design Journal.
 (Associated Course Objectives: 1, 2, 4, and 5).

 Students will also individually complete a midterm and final Story of Learning that presents and reflects on work completed during the semester in terms of each of the Course Learning Objectives (Associated Course Objectives: 2, 4, and 5).